 Drone view showing the true brilliance of this golden mutation.
 In the upper center of the picture, one can see a few chimeric shoots exhibiting both white and green foliage.

 Owners Manuel & Sally who have always regarded the tree as special, continue to safeguard it into the future.
 Thank you both for your stewardship for such an important tree.

 Closing out the year, we received a pleasant Christmas surprise with the report of this spectacular basal albino redwood.
 Known by locals since the mid 1950's, this albino redwood stands around 8' tall and is the pure white phenotype.
 David K. from Sonoma County reported this find while biking in the hills west of Healdsburg.
 Thanks David for your postcard shot of the tree.

-Featured in our 2019 news section, below are two incredible redwoods that are growing opposites.
+Featured in our 2019 news section: Redwood Extremes in the Urban Environment below are two incredible redwoods that are growing opposites.

-In addition to albino redwood studies, there are numerous green mutations within Coast Redwoods that are noteworthy and deserving of further research & consideration.
-The trees within this category are truly a unique and testament to this amazing species.
-Like albino chimeras, some of these mutations listed below are so incredibly rare that only one tree example is known to exist.
+In addition to albino redwood studies, there are numerous green mutations and other unusual growth forms within Coast Redwoods that are noteworthy and deserving of further research.
+The trees within this category are truly unique and a testament to the species plasticity to adapt in new forms.
+Like albino albino chimeras, some of these mutations listed below are so incredibly rare that only one tree example is known to exist.
 With the 2019 Save The Redwoods League Redwood Genome Project complete, hopefully scientists will be able to determine what causes these unusual mutations to exist and why.
 Below is a list of some of the strange and exceptional: